“Alastair … I actually have two pretty decent things to pass along:

 And seeing as weathering is such a hot topic with you lot at the moment (thanks to Jim for that), I thought I’d have a look through the archives, and came out with these two:

-Actually, these two are from a long list of weathering posts.
+There’s a long list of weathering posts on the blog now.
 I’ll share some more with you soon, or you could just take the plunge with the Beginner’s Guide.